justshron/SyriaTel-Customer-Analysis/README.md

 Target: Churn (True/False).

-Data Preparation
+## Data Preparation
 Dropped Redundant Features: Removed phone number and all charge columns (due to perfect correlation with minutes) to prevent multicollinearity.

 Encoding: Transformed categorical variables using One-Hot Encoding.

 Scaling: Standardized features for the Logistic Regression model.

-Modeling and Evaluation
+## Modeling and Evaluation
-We compared two classification models:
+I compared two classification models:

 Logistic Regression (Baseline): Used class_weight='balanced' to handle the imbalanced dataset.